FAQs On Dental Prostheses

 - Deterioration of function (ie mastication, phonetics) and aesthetics over the years i.e. shortening of teeth resulting in aged appearance

 - Tooth wear terminally evokes tooth pain.
-Thus intentional endodontic therapies are then performed being coupled with posts-and-cores, all resulting in compromised mechanical properties of teeth
+Thus intentional endodontic therapies are then performed, all resulting in compromised mechanical properties of teeth

 - Occlusion breakdown may evoke temporomandibular muscle dysfunction (orofacial pain)